borkerprotocol/borker-lib/protocol-spec.md

 A legacy comment references a previous bork that is at least 256 messages old.
 It includes a varint indicating how many messages with the provided reference nonce to skip, going backwards.

-#### Like
+#### Rebork
 `Version (2 bytes)` `06` `Nonce (1 byte)` `Reference Nonce (1 byte)` `<message> (0-75 bytes)`

-A like references a previous bork, by checking the address of the first P2PKH output, and references the most recent bork posted by that user with a nonce equal to the provided reference nonce.
+A rebork references a previous bork, by checking the address of the first P2PKH output, and references the most recent bork posted by that user with a nonce equal to the provided reference nonce.
+Includes an optional message.

-#### Legacy Like
+#### Legacy Rebork
 `Version (2 bytes)` `07` `Nonce (1 byte)` `Skip [VarInt] (1-9 bytes)` `Reference Nonce (1 byte)` `<message> (0-74 bytes)`

 A legacy like references a previous bork that is at least 256 messages old.
 It includes a varint indicating how many messages with the provided reference nonce to skip, going backwards.